vitlabuda/tundra-nat64/config_examples/debian_clat/README.md

    make -Cbuild
    ```

-4. Copy the compiled Tundra binary to a path from which it will be executed.
-You might also want to change the
+4. Copy the compiled Tundra binary to a path from which it will be executed (either manually, or by using the build
+   system: `make -Cbuild install` / `cmake --install build`).
+You might also want to change the executable's
-   executable's ownership to `root`.
+   ownership to `root`.
 This configuration uses the following path: `/usr/local/sbin/tundra-nat64`.

 5. Copy the Tundra configuration file, [tundra-clat.conf](tundra-clat.conf), to a path from which it will be loaded
    by Tundra.
 This configuration uses the following path: `/usr/local/etc/tundra-clat/tundra-clat.conf`.